 For many children, summer is a time to make friends, play together and explore new interests in a fun-filled, relaxed environment like camp or a summer program.
-For youth with special needs, however, these kinds of experiences can be hard to access.
+For autistic youth, however, these kinds of experiences can be hard to access.
 But thanks to a newly expanded program created by the University of Maryland and its community partners, local autistic children and teens spent the summer building lifelong memories and friendships at a program designed especially for them.

 On six consecutive summer Saturdays, 20 children and teens played games, made music and art, and shared stories and snacks at the Promoting Meaningful Interaction and Social Engagement (PROMISE) program, held at the Chinese Culture and Community Service Center (CCACC) in Rockville, Maryland.
 The participants were divided into two age groups: ages 3 to 8 and ages 9 to 15.